 Do you do honeycomb blinds for skylight applications?

 Yes, we offer wire tensioned honeycomb blinds perfect for most skylight applications.
 They are available in either blockout or light-filtering fabrics, in the colours shown on this product page (see the COLOURS section above).
 While all the skylight honeycomb blind details aren't on the website yet, they essentially look like the images above, however for skylights.
-A pole is used to adjust the skylight honeycomb blinds when required.
+An extendable pole is used to adjust the skylight honeycomb blinds when required.
 For a quote please email me direct on email@example.com with the rough skylight width and drop (length).
 Include the height from the floor to the high end of the skylight and the height from the floor to the low end of the skylight (roughly measured is fine).
 Please also include a photo of the skylight and its surrounds.
 This all helps me gauge access and install points, and makes for an accurate quote first time round.
 Skylight honeycomb blinds cannot be motorised.